Munira Khalil

-Munira Khalil is an American chemist who is the Leon C. Johnson Professor of Chemistry and department chair at the University of Washington.
+Munira Khalil is an American chemist who is the Leon C. Johnson Professor of Chemistry and former department chair at the University of Washington.

 Early life and education

 Khalil attended Colgate University, where she majored in chemistry and English and was a member of Phi Beta Kappa.
-She moved to the Massachusetts Institute of Technology for doctoral research, where she developed coherent two-dimensional infrared spectroscopy to study the molecular structure of coupled vibrations on a picosecond timescale.
-Khalil moved to the University of California, Berkeley as a postdoctoral researcher, where she was made a Miller Fellow.
+She earned her PhD at the Massachusetts Institute of Technology, where she developed coherent two-dimensional infrared spectroscopy to investigate the molecular structure of coupled vibrations on a picosecond timescale.
+Khalil then moved to the University of California, Berkeley and Lawrence Berkeley National Laboratory as a postdoctoral researcher, where she was a Miller Research Fellow.

 Research and career

 In 2007, Khalili joined the University of Washington.
-Her research makes use of ultrafast spectroscopies to understand the structural dynamics of molecules.
+In her research, she uses ultrafast spectroscopies to understand the structural dynamics of molecules.
 Photoinduced charge transfer depends on an interplay between atomic and electronic processes on multi-dimensional energy surfaces.
 She develops 3D electronic-vibrational femtosecond spectroscopies to understand vibrational and electronics motions on femtosecond timescales.
-In particular, she is interested in how solvents (e.g. water in photosynthesis) impact the electron transfer processes.
+In particular, she is interested in how solvents (e.g., water in photosynthesis) impact the electron transfer processes.

-Khalil was made chair of the department of chemistry in 2020.
+Khalil was appointed chair of the department of chemistry in 2020.
+In her 5-year term, she led the department through the COVID-19 pandemic, broadened shared governance, and spearheaded efforts for a new chemistry building.